-The context of the Precinct is that it is highly activated and urbanised in some areas, whilst others are relatively natural and have important environment and cultural significance.
-The landscape master planning process has sought to recognise and integrate these elements, ensuring that both are an important part of the overall design direction and which highlight that these elements are also important to the overall visitor experience.
+The context of the Precinct is that it is highly activated and urbanised in some areas, whilst others have substantial shared heritage and history, or are relatively natural and have important environment and cultural significance.
+The landscape master planning process has sought to recognise and integrate these elements, ensuring that all are an important part of the overall design direction and which highlight that these elements are also important to the overall visitor experience.